dotnet/csharplang/proposals/low-level-struct-improvements.md

 This, and several other friction points, can be removed if the language provides developers a way to invert the defaults by applying attributes to specific locations.

-The `System.Runtime.CompilerServices.ThisRefEscapesAttribute` will be used to specify that `this` is *ref-safe-to-escape* to the calling method.
+The `System.Runtime.CompilerServices.RefThisEscapesAttribute` will be used to specify that `this` is *ref-safe-to-escape* to the calling method.
 It can be applied to individual methods or properties in `struct`.
 When applied to `struct` itself it is treated as if it were applied to all methods / properties in the type.

 ```c#
 // Option 1